dydxfoundation/dip/content/dips/DIP-17.md

 ## Specification

 Under the implementation, DYDX will accrue in the [Rewards Treasury](https://etherscan.io/address/0x639192D54431F8c816368D3FB4107Bc168d0E871) each epoch.
 The dYdX community will have control over accrued DYDX that previously would have been distributed to stakers in the liquidity module.
-With a governance vote, DYDX held in the rewards treasury can be (1) sent to the Rewards Treasury or (2) sent directly to an Ethereum address for any Community directed purpose.
+With a governance vote, DYDX held in the Rewards Treasury can be (1) sent to the Community Treasury or (2) sent directly to an Ethereum address for any Community directed purpose.

 The following code changes will be approved in relation to this proposal:
 - Setting the safety staking module rewards per second to 0.